 Timing is everything

 Keep it short, sweet, and chronological.
 It’s a good idea to prepare an answer of a minute to a minute and a half.
-The information should be in organized timeline form, start from point A and stay on track until point D, avoid wandering from one bit of information to the next like this: A – C – D – B. It may confuse the interviewer, as your CV is in front of them and if your information doesn’t stay consistent, it won’t look good.
+Prepare yourself, the information should be in organized timeline form, starting from point A and staying on track until point D, avoid wandering from one bit of information to the next like this: A – C – D – B. It may confuse the interviewer, as your CV is in front of them and if your information doesn’t stay consistent, it won’t look good.

 Keep it minimal and relevant

-Details aren’t needed, your grey tabby cat with a left green eye and right blue one is not as important as that company and position you held in the past.
-Drop subtle hints by talking about previous experiences which will be a great contribution to the job your discussing.
+Details aren’t needed, your grey tabby cat with a left green eye and the right blue one is not as important as that company and position you held in the past.
+Drop subtle hints by talking about previous experiences which will be a great contribution to the job you’re discussing.

 Don’t think it’s all business

-Your personality and interests are just as important as your work experience.
+Your personality and interests are just as important as your work experience, don’t hesitate to present yourself personality-wise.
 Tell the interviewer about your love of adventure and hiking whenever you have time off.
 A brief history of how you ended up where you’re sitting now is what is needed.

 While the interviewer is reading you, make sure you try to read them.
 How are they reacting to your responses?
-Do they look distracted or are their eyes wide in excitement with the story your telling?
+Do they look distracted or are their eyes wide in excitement with the story you are telling?
 Reading their expressions can help guide your answers in the right manner.